 How gardeners can help our declining bees and other pollinators

-Gardens are known to support good numbers and a wide range of pollinators, but worryingly bees and other pollinators are considered to be in decline.
-Gardeners can make a difference to help reverse this trend.
+Gardens can support good numbers and a wide range of pollinators, but worryingly, bees and other pollinators are in decline.
+Gardeners can make a difference to help reverse this trend

 - Fill gardens with RHS Plants for Pollinators plants

 - Allow lawn ‘weeds’ to flower by cutting less often

 - Avoid using pesticides and never spray open flowers

 - Provide nest sites for wild bees and habitats for other pollinators

 The RHS is extremely concerned about pollinator declines and encourages gardeners to continue to support these vital insects.
 There are many factors likely to have caused these declines, including the lack of flowering plants, loss of nesting sites and other habitats, as well as climate change, pests and diseases.
 Much of this has been linked to modern farming practices and other land use changes.

 How gardeners can help bees and other pollinators